imagej/pyimagej/doc/Usage.md

 The function `to_java` is capable of converting common Python and numpy data types into their Java/ImageJ equivalent.
-There is one important nuance; converting a `numpy.ndarray` or `xarray.DataArray` to java creates a java object that points to the numpy array. <b>This means that changing the java object also changes the numpy array.</b>
+There is one important nuance; converting a `numpy.ndarray` or `xarray.DataArray` to java creates a java object that points to the numpy array. **This means that changing the java object also changes the numpy array.**

 Let's take a look at lists as an example.
 Lists are not linked.